 1705: John Vanbrugh visits Woodstock in Oxfordshire where he is commissioned to build Blenheim Palace.
 The building is to be paid for by the British Government as a thank you to the Duke of Marlborough for winning the Battle of Blenheim earlier in the year.
 “The Confederacy” and “The Mistake” are performed at the new Queen’s Theatre.

-1706: He visits Hanover in Germany.
+1706: He visits Hannover in Germany.
 Leases out the Queen’s Theatre.

 1707: “The Cuckold in Conceit” opens in London.
-Is employed by Lord Manchester to restore Kimbolton Castle.
+He is employed by Lord Manchester to restore Kimbolton Castle.

-1708: Finally sells the Haymarket Theatre.
-Works at Audley End near Saffron Walden.
+1708: Vanbrugh finally sells the Haymarket Theatre.
+He works at Audley End near Saffron Walden.

-1712: Works at Blenheim Pace finally come to a standstill.
+1712: The works at Blenheim Pace finally come to a standstill.

 1713: Vanbrugh’s term as Comptroller of the Board of Works comes to an end.

 1714: He is knighted by the King, George the First.
-Sells his house Chargate to Lord Clare, who renames it ‘Claremont’.
+He sells his house, “Chargate”, to Lord Clare, who renames it ‘Claremont’.

 1715: John Vanbrugh is reappointed as the Comptroller of the Board of Works.
-Works on designs for Claremont.
+He works on designs for Claremont.
 He is also appointed Surveyor of Gardens and Waters.

 1718: He is not given the post of Surveyor-General of Royal Works.